cam-inc/MxTransporter/README.md

 Allow the public IP of the MxTransporter container on the mongoDB side.
 This allows you to watch the changed streams that occur.

 ### Change streams
-change streams output the change events that occurred in the database and are the same as the logs stored in oplog.
+Change streams output the change events that occurred in the database and are the same as the logs stored in oplog.
 And it has a unique token called resume token, which can be used to get events after a specific event.

 In this system, resume token is saved in Persistent Volume associated with the container, and when a new container is started, the resume token is referenced and change streams acquisition starts from that point.

 The resume token of the change streams just before the container stopped is stored in the persistent volume, so you can refer to it and get again the change streams that you missed while the container stopped and the new container started again.

-The resume token is stored in the directory where the PVC is mounted.
+The resume token is stored in the directory where the persistent volume is mounted.

 ```PERSISTENT_VOLUME_DIR``` is an environment variable given to the container.